Virtual Reality in non-Game Sectors

 An analysis of the current status regarding the use and potentials of VR technologies in non-game industries across the BSR is made.
 Insights and keys to success regarding VR technologies is condensed, also closely looking for BSR-specific conditions/potentials.
 A work group examines good practice VR applications & usage and documents them in a VR Good Practice Database.
 Both the analysis and the database form an important input for the following activities related to the development of a therapeutic VR application and its implementation in clinical practice.

 (2) Identify framework conditions for use of virtual reality applications in hospitals

-Experts from three clinics in Hamburg, Warsaw and Odense make a research on the application of VR technology in hospitals, with regard to spatial requirements, capacity building, security measure, ethical policies, hygiene regulations and data protection.
+Experts from three clinics in Hamburg, Warsaw and Odense conduct research on the application of VR technology in hospitals, with regard to spatial requirements, capacity building, security measures, ethical policies, hygiene regulations and data protection.
 They investigate the situation and conditions in hospitals for using VR applications, in terms of existing technological environment, staff capacities and required know-how to apply VR.
 Finally, the framework requirements for ethical applications are reviewed and specified.

 (3) Develop a virtual reality pilot application for the health sector

 Following the requirements discovered at the analysis stage, the VR experts elaborate on a concept for an exemplary VR application to be used in alcohol addiction treatment.
 Subsequently, the VR work group designs the content and programs the application.
 Several prototypes are iteratively developed with evaluation rounds and adjustments.

 In parallel, the work group develops a VR data tracking system that allows detailed recording of the use of the application and creation of statistics as required for medical use.
 Finally, runtime and functional testing is conducted to guarantee the stability and reliability of the app.